- Fall Graduating Seniors: Your work eligibility will end on December 21, 2018. Be sure to check with your Supervisor about your work schedule.

 Important Notices to Students:

-All On Campus positions and Off Campus Federal Work Study positions are now listed on the UMass Boston Career Services Online website.
+All On Campus positions and Off Campus Federal Work Study positions are now listed on the UMass Boston Beacon Careers Online website.

 If you have just been hired for your first job with the University, you must complete Pre-Employment Paperwork before you can start working.
 Please come to Student Employment Services to fill out paperwork.
 You must present proper identifications.
 Acceptable IDs include, but not limited to: unexpired U.S. passport, Permanent Resident Card, Social Security Card or U.S. Birth Certificate.
 Contact Student Employment for a list of all acceptable IDs.